MattSegal/devblog/content/django-prod-architecture.md

 You could also replace NGINX with an off-the-shelf load balancer like an AWS Elastic Load Balancer or something similar.

-Note how putting our services on their own servers allows us to scale them out over multiple services.
+Note how putting our services on their own servers allows us to scale them out over multiple virtual machines.
 We couldn't run our Django app on three servers at the same time if we also had three copies of our filesystem and three databases.

 ### External services - task queue